Teaching Kids to Be Fiscally Fit

 You can start the conversation about money well before your kids are making financial decisions of their own:

 - Practice what you preach.
 Kids pay more attention to what we do than what we say.
-Keep your own financial affairs in order – if they see you being wasteful or irresponsible, they’ll think it’s OK to do the same.
+Keep your own financial affairs in order, be it creating an emergency fund or keeping your financial documents organized – if they see you being wasteful or irresponsible, they’ll think it’s OK to do the same.

 - Talk with them about their own money.
 When your kids get money for their birthdays or holidays, talk to them about their choices – spending it, saving it, giving it to charity.
 To teach them the rewards of saving or giving, consider matching whatever they save or give.

 - Let them spend.
-Remember, the goal is to teach them responsible decision-making, so let them make their mistakes when the risks are low.
-Being too frugal and making them save all of their cash can lead to as many issues as being too reckless.
+Remember, the goal is to teach them responsible decision-making – let them make their mistakes when the risks are low.
+Being too frugal and making them save all their cash can lead to as many issues as being too reckless.

 The Teenage Years

-Even busy teenagers often have time for babysitting or a summer job.
+Even the busiest teenagers often have time for babysitting or a summer job.
 Work of any kind can be a valuable opportunity to teach teenagers about money.

 - Teach them to pay themselves first.
-It’s never too early to start thinking about saving; college provides a good excuse for teenagers to start putting money away.
+It’s never too early to start thinking about saving, and college is a good reason for teenagers to start putting money away.
 A simple rule is to pay yourself first by putting away the first 10% of every check.